fusesource/fuse-extra/fusemq-apollo/fusemq-apollo-mqtt/readme.md

 ## Overview

 This plugin adds MQTT v3.1 protocol support to Apache Apollo message brokers.
-All MQTT v3.1 feature are suport like:
+All MQTT v3.1 feature are supported:

 * QoS 0, 1, and 2
 * Retained messages